dart-lang/site-www/src/null-safety/migration-guide.md

   you can _run your app_ with sound null safety.
   When all dev dependencies support null safety, you can _run tests_ with sound null safety.

-  **[QUESTION:
-  Aren't there dev dependencies that have nothing to do with testing?
-  E.g. deps you might need for analyzing or building your app?]**
 {{ site.alert.end }}